NVIDIA/RAD-MMM/README.md

 ```

 ## Getting started
-In order to get started, please follow the steps below: test
+In order to get started, please follow the steps below:

 1. Download the data.
 Use the links below to download the opensource dataset or use this [link](https://drive.google.com/drive/folders/1tALLXAR-quig3yAvKcCW12oAKWgV9w_2?usp=sharing) to download our version of the following dataset.
 Please place it under a directory with the following name: